-What life has taught me, in this world where I am buried in my senses, is the ability to visualize.
-When I am creating a mix, I prefer a playback on my near field monitors at 60 DB.
+In this world buried in my senses, life has taught me the ability to visualize.
+I prefer a playback on my near-field monitors at 60 DB when creating a mix.
 That is the decibel level of a normal conversation.
-When I mix my vocals, I look straight dead center between those speakers and I can actually see the vocals.
-The only time I can do that is when the entire mix is balanced.
+When I mix my vocals, I look straight dead center between those speakers, and I can see the vocal mix.
+I can only do that when the entire mix is balanced.

 about That Mac and Cheese

-When a person owns a business that is a household name, one must have standards.
-I must admit it was never my intent to be a macaroni and cheese critic.
+When a person owns a household name business, one must have standards.
+It was never my intent to be a macaroni and cheese critic.
 I contacted Kraft Foods to ask permission to use their product name.
 They pretty much said, “Knock yourself out.”
-After all, who actually owns the name macaroni and cheese.
+After all, who owns the name macaroni and cheese?

 With that statement, I am the self appointed judge of said food group.
 My first victim is Home Chef Creamy Macaroni and Cheese, available at your local Kroger’s.
 It’s a basic microwave cooked product.
 Like the label says, 3 – 5 minutes.
 We had it with burgers off the grill and beer.
 I like beer.

-Both my dining companion and I agreed – there wasn’t much to it.
-It couldn’t keep up with the burger and fell really flat.
+My dining companion and I agreed – there wasn’t much to it.
+It couldn’t keep up with the burger and fell flat.
 Kraft does a better job, except you have to prepare it.

-The good thing about Home Chef Macaroni and Cheese – It’s the perfect after gig food.
+The good thing about Home Chef Macaroni and Cheese – It’s the perfect after-gig food.
 Get home at 3 am, half buzzed from after-the-show beverage and hooch.
 Voila!
-All that bland fat don’t taste so bad.
+All that bland fat doesn’t taste so bad.

-Bob Evans Macaroni and Cheese gets my next searing discernment.
+Bob Evans Macaroni and Cheese gets my subsequent searing discernment.
 I thought it was pretty OK.
 It was an accompaniment to one of my other chicken dishes.
 That chicken I marinated in a bottle of red wine.
-A Pinot Noir that was gifted me had gone through a second fermentation in the bottle.
-That’s sloppy wine making.
+A Pinot Noir gifted to me had gone through a second fermentation in the bottle.
+That’s sloppy wine-making.
 It tasted like copper but worked great for marinating a chicken.

 From all that wine, the skins of the chicken charred beautifully when grilled.
 Bob Evans Mac was able to hold up very well with the char.
 I was not unsatisfied.
 It is not bad for a microwave product.

 My last critique?
 Kroger’s Buffalo Ranch Macaroni and Cheese.
 Look it, I am not a big fan of Kroger.
-They are huge supermarket conglomerate which is one of the worlds largest retailers.
+They are a vast supermarket conglomerate and one of the world’s largest retailers.
+With that said, they live next door to me, so they are like my pantry.
+They also have a large selection of organic produce.
 I have my opinions.
-With that said, they live right next door to me so they are kind of like my pantry.
-They also have a large selection of organic produce.

 Buffalo Ranch Macaroni and Cheese qualifies as delicious.
 It’s loaded with real cheese, a little spicy and has the right texture.
 If you love macaroni and cheese, get it.